viniciusmarson/memory-lane-next/README.md

 yarn
 ```

-Then run the migrations to create the SQLite database:
+Then, run the migrations to create the SQLite database:

 ```bash
 yarn migrate